Josef-Friedrich/check_zfs_snapshot/README.md

     Show a short description of the command.
   -w, --warning=INTERVAL_WARNING
     Interval in seconds for warning state.
 Must be lower than -c

+Performance data:
+  - last_ago
+      Time interval in seconds for last snapshot.
+  - warning
+      Interval in seconds.
+  - critical
+      Interval in seconds.
+  - snapshot_count
+      How many snapshot exists in the given dataset and all child datasets exists.
 ```

 ## Testing